 A popular valuation method, a discounted cash flow projection (DCF) can be used to establish a monetary value for your business during different stages of the equity-financing process.
 DCF estimates how investment funds will affect your future cash flows while discounting the time value of money.

 This agreement is between a company and an investor, whereby the company promises to sell a specific number of shares to the investor at a certain price.

 Typically, this agreement is written and used to memorialize the financing terms that a company and investor have fully agreed upon.

 A term sheet is an important document that a company seeking financing provides to potential investors.

-Generally non-binding, a term sheet specifies the amount of financing sought, price per share, voting rights, redemption rights, closing details and more.
-Additionally, this document specifies the total number of directors that investors will be entitled to elect to the company’s board.
+A term sheet is usually non-binding and specifies the amount of financing sought, price per share, voting rights, redemption rights, closing details, and more.
+Additionally, this document specifies the total number of directors (if any) that investors will be entitled to elect to the company’s board.

-Also called a profit and loss statement, an income statement is one of three basic financial statements.
-It simply measures all of a company’s profits from all sources while deducting all of its losses during the same period of time.
+Also called a profit and loss statement, an income statement measures a company’s profits from all sources while deducting its losses during the same period of time.

 Cash Flow Statement

 A cash flow statement measures the amount of cash a company generates and spends during a specific period of time.
-Since it helps investors determine how much revenue a company is generating, where it’s coming from and how it’s being spent, the cash flow statement is considered one of the big three financial statements.
+A cash flow statement can help investors determine how much revenue a company is generating, where it’s coming from, and how it’s being spent.

 These documents–among others–will help protect your interests as well as the interests of, other co-founders and investors.